 You may only submit one order for a given payment card.
 If the order is canceled or fails, you may try again for the same card.
 However, if an order is successful and you need another physical card, you will need to issue a new payment card.

 Once you have issued a payment card, you can create an order for a physical card.
 When ordering a physical card, you can ship to the account holder's address on file or specify a different shipping address.

 For more information on issuing physical cards, see Print Physical Cards.

 cvv fields requires that you are PCI compliant.

 Highnote recommends using the Card Viewer SDK to securely display payment card data and and reduce PCI burden.

-To display the primary account number (PAN) and CVV to users, you can fetch them from the API by adding
+To display an account holder's primary account number (PAN) and security code (CVV), you can use the API to fetch them using the following query:

 For Fleet Card Products, you can simulate a deposit into your Product Funding Account in the Test Environment.
 Simulating deposits does not require you to connect an external bank account.
 Afterward, you will be able to set the credit limit for the Account Holder Financial Account you created earlier.
 You can currently simulate via